 Ready for more of Peekaboo?

-Stay in touch with stuff you care about and check back for more deliciousness with recipe updates, our latest news, new Vegan flavors coming out and so much more fun.
-Follow us on Instagram @eatpeekaboo where you’ll see more of our best stuff.
+Stay in touch and check back for more deliciousness with recipe updates, our latest news, and so much more fun.
+AND follow us on Instagram [@eatpeekaboo] where you’ll see more of our best stuff.